 Update 2017: *Hope now lives in Jubilee Home, where she attends on-site school.
 The girls learn how to make handicrafts as a vocation, as well as academics at their own educational level, and participate in a music class!
-To learn more about the school, New Horizons School, as well as donate toward operational costs, visit this link. *Hope has lost some sponsors since this post was written originally, and she now needs $100/month in additional sponsorship funds to be fully sponsored.
-You can sign up to sponsor her here!
+To learn more about the school, New Horizons School, as well as donate toward operational costs, visit this link.

 Though we are more than half-way through the campaign, there is still plenty of time to sponsor a child.
 And, even when the campaign is over, it will never be too late to contribute to a sponsorship fund or even give a general donation.
 SCH is run entirely by volunteers and donations – they do not receive any help from the government.
 This means that they need YOU, yes, YOU, to rise up and be their village.
 It takes a village to raise a child; SCH is raising 105.
 Think of how big their village needs to be!